Garlic Butter Salmon

 This Garlic Butter Baked Salmon is tender, flaky, and brushed with a drool-worthy garlic butter sauce!
 Baked on a sheet pan with your favorite veggies, it’s quick, easy, and perfect for busy weeknights.

-• Easy sheet pan dinner.
-Everything is cooked right on one baking sheet, which means less mess and clean up for me!
+- Easy sheet pan dinner.
+Everything, from the fish to the vegetables, is cooked on one baking sheet, which means less mess and clean-up!

-• Tender, flaky salmon every time.
+- Tender, flaky salmon every time.
 If you’ve ever wondered how to cook salmon in the oven, this garlic butter salmon is the answer.
-You’ll have perfectly flaky salmon each and every time.
+You’ll have perfectly flaky salmon each time.

-• Ready in 30 minutes.
-From start to finish, this recipe takes just 30 minutes.
-Easy enough for a busy weeknight but elegant enough for a special occasion!
+- Ready in 30 minutes.
+From start to finish, this recipe takes about half-an-hour.
+Easy enough for a busy weeknight but just as elegant for a special occasion because we are taking tender salmon filets and slathering them with a garlicky butter sauce!

 What You’ll Need